 HANC’s member organizations include twelve Federally Qualified Health Centers (FQHC’s), and one Rural Health Clinic across Northern California.
 In total, HANC consists of 13 member organizations and 36 clinical sites, serving roughly 135,000 patients throughout the region.

 California Primary Care Association (CPCA)CPCA is the state's leading advocacy group for health centers.
 CPCA monitors state and federal legislation that will provide opportunities and create challenges to the system of care.
 Representing more than 600 not-for-profit community health centers statewide, CPCA is recognized by legislators and other policymakers as a crucial source of information about community health issues.

 RCMS is a rural health center with a federal charter requiring us to treat every patient, regardless of his or her ability to pay.
 That's our mission and one we willingly accept.
 But it is also costly.
 While government grants, reimbursements from Medicare, MediCal, and private insurance help defray some of our costs, we must rely on financial contributions from individuals and organizations to run our operations and expand programs.

 The RCMS medical and dental clinics in Gualala and Point Arena could not operate without the generosity of this community.

 Our Board of Directors

 The RCMS Board of Directors is community-based and all volunteer.
-Board meetings are held monthly on the second Monday of the month.
+Board meetings are held monthly.
+Starting September the monhtly meetings will take place on the second Tuesday of every month from 5-7 PM.

 Alex Long, Chair

-Ken Gibson, Vanessa Ignacio, Doric Jemison-Ball, Drew McCalley, Bob Nelson, Richard Schimbor, Donna Yates-Johnson
+Ken Gibson, Vanessa Ignacio, Drew McCalley, Bob Nelson, Richard Schimbor, Donna Yates-Johnson